 3. Term.
 This Contract shall be effective for a period of two (2) years.
 It shall commence on TBD and remain in effect through TBD.
 There may be two (2) one-year renewals for a total of four (4) years at the State’s option.

 4. Access to Records.
 The Contractor and its subcontractors, if any, shall maintain all books, documents, papers, accounting records, and other evidence pertaining to all costs incurred under this Contract.
 They shall make such materials available at their respective offices at all reasonable times during this Contract, and for three (3) years from the date of final payment under this Contract, for inspection by the State or its authorized designees.
-Copies shall be furnished at no cost to the State if requested.
+Reasonable copies shall be furnished at no cost to the State if requested.

 5. Assignment; Successors.